sts10/tidy/readme.markdown

           -G options

       --take-first <TAKE_FIRST>
           Only take first N words from inputted word list.
-If two or more word lists are inputted, it will combine arbitrarily and then take first N words
+If two or more word list files are inputted, it will combine all given lists by alternating words from the given word list files until it has N words

       --take-rand <TAKE_RAND>
           Only take a random N number of words from inputted word list.
 If two